zakraicik/LaunchPad/README.md

    - Created by CampaignContractFactory

 This dependency chain informs the correct deployment order.
 For example, you must deploy PlatformAdmin before FeeManager, and DefiIntegrationManager needs both TokenRegistry and FeeManager to be deployed first.

+7. **PausableControl**
+   - Depends on PlatformAdmin
+   - Used by other core contracts to implement emergency pause functionality